Dr Daniel Knight

 Biography

 Dr Daniel M. Knight is Reader in the Department of Social Anthropology and Director of the Centre for Cosmopolitan Studies at the University of St Andrews.
 He has held positions at the London School of Economics and Political Science and Durham University and collaborates closely with the British School at Athens.
-He holds a PhD in Anthropology from Durham University and a BA from University of Wales, Lampeter.

-Daniel has conducted ethnographic research in Thessaly, central Greece, since 2003, writing on the economic crisis, time and temporality, neoliberalism and neocolonialism, and renewable energy.
-His first book, “History, Time, and Economic Crisis in Central Greece” (Palgrave, 2015) explores how moments of the past are intricately woven together and embodied during eras of social upheaval.
-Turning his attention from the past to the future, Daniel is co-author of “The Anthropology of the Future” (Cambridge University Press, 2019), where he presents the concept of ‘orientations’ as a way to study the indefinite teleologies of everyday life.
-The book was translated into Turkish Gelecegin Antropolojisi in 2024 (Anakara: FOL).
-His most recent monograph, "Vertiginous Life: An Anthropology of Time and the Unforeseen" (Berghahn, 2021) presents a theory of temporal vertigo and associated affects induced by a period of chronic crisis in Greece.
+He is author/editor of six books.
+“History, Time, and Economic Crisis in Central Greece” (Palgrave, 2015) provides a theory of ‘cultural proximity’, exploring how moments of the past are intricately woven together and embodied during eras of social upheaval.
+“The Anthropology of the Future” (Cambridge University Press, 2019), presents the concept of ‘orientations’ as a way to study the indefinite teleologies of everyday life.
+The book was translated into Turkish “Gelecegin Antropolojisi” in 2024 (Ankara: FOL).
+"Vertiginous Life: An Anthropology of Time and the Unforeseen" (Berghahn, 2021) proposes a theory of temporal vertigo, or how people experience the existential affects of life in crisis.
+“Energy Talk: Green Knowledge from Greece's Silicon Plains” (Cornell University Press, 2025) puts forward the concept of ‘adelo-knowledge’, unpacking how new conglomerations of knowledge emerge around the renewable energy industry.

-Stemming from a long-term interest in the work of philosopher of science, Michel Serres, Daniel is co-editor of "Porous Becomings: Anthropological Engagements with Michel Serres" (Duke University Press, 2024).
+Stemming from a long-term interest in the philosopher of science, Michel Serres, Daniel is co-editor of "Porous Becomings: Anthropological Engagements with Michel Serres" (Duke University Press, 2024).
 He has also co-edited “Ethnographies of Austerity: Temporality, Crisis and Affect in Southern Europe” (Routledge, 2017) and has edited special collections on “Alternatives to Austerity”, “Orientations to the Future”, "Emptiness", "The Vertiginous: Temporalities and Affects of Social Vertigo" and "Polycrisis".
-He is co-editor of “History and Anthropology” journal, co-convenes the ASA's "Anthropology of Time Network" and is an Associate of the Higher Education Academy.
+He is co-editor of “History and Anthropology” journal, convenes the ASA's "Anthropology of Time Network" and is an Associate of the Higher Education Academy.
 His research has been funded by the ESRC, EPSRC, Leverhulme Trust, British Academy and National Bank of Greece.

 Research Interests / Supervision Topics:

-History and Anthropology, Economic Anthropology, Anthropology of the Future, Anthropology of Crisis, Time and Temporality, Philosophical Anthropology, Renewable Energy and Sustainable Economic Development, Modern Greece, European (especially Balkan and Mediterranean) Anthropology, Michel Serres
+Philosophical Anthropology, History and Anthropology, Economic Anthropology, Anthropology of the Future, Anthropology of Crisis, Time and Temporality, Renewable Energy and Sustainable Economic Development, Modern Greece, European (especially Balkan and Mediterranean) Anthropology, Michel Serres

 PhD supervision